-PHUD provided data for transportation spending by 3,187 grantees in fiscal year 2001 that totaled \$7,221,569.
+^PHUD provided data for transportation spending by 3,187 grantees in fiscal year 2001 that totaled \$7,221,569.
 According to HUD program officials, there are a total of 6,323 grantees, about twice as many as reported data.
 The officials therefore estimated that about \$14,000,000 would have been spent on transportation from all grantees in fiscal year 2001.

-Estimate of outlays for transportation is based on a program official's review of the budgets from 15 grantees who renewed their grants in fiscal year 2001.
+9Estimate of outlays for transportation is based on a program official's review of the budgets from 15 grantees who renewed their grants in fiscal year 2001.
 The official projected total transportation outlays for the program based on these 15 grantees.

-Public Law 102-477 is applied to allow tribal governments to consolidate funding from several federal programs.
+[']Public Law 102-477 is applied to allow tribal governments to consolidate funding from several federal programs.
 These include: the Department of Health and Human Services's Temporary Assistance for Needy Families, and Child Care and Development Fund programs; the Department of Labor's Native American Employment and Training, and Welfare-to-Work Grants for Federally Recognized Tribes programs; and the Bureau of Indian Affairs' Employment Assistance, Indian Social Service and Welfare Assistance, Adult Basic Education, and Higher Education programs.
 The Indian Social Services and Welfare Assistance Program is not used for transportation outside 102-477.
-The Adult Basic Education and Higher Education programs do not target transportation-disadvantaged populations as defined in this study outside of 102-477.
+The Adult Basic Education programs defined in this study outside of 102-477.
 The Employment Assistance program and the HHS and DOL programs provide transportation assistance separately from 102-477.

-\$A program official estimated that transportation outlays were approximately 1 percent of total program outlays.
+^sA program official estimated that transportation outlays were approximately 1 percent of total program outlays.

-Program funding from fiscal year 1998 and 1999 may still be spent, but the program no longer receives funding.
+1Program funding from fiscal year 1998 and 1999 may still be spent, but the program no longer receives funding.